Cogeneration Systems Advantages and Disadvantages

 Various fuel options

-Various fuels can be used in cogeneration, including methane, diesel, biogas and gas.
+Various fuels can be used in cogeneration, including town gas, natural gas, methane, diesel, biodiesel and propan, LPG gases.
 This offers a level of flexibility, meaning you aren’t required to only use one type of fuel at all times and aren’t limited should a type of fuel be in short supply.

 No system is perfect, therefore there are a few cons that must be considered when looking at cogeneration.